Governance

 • The Commonwealth Minister is responsible for administering the NDIS Act, and exercises statutory powers with the agreement of states and territories, including a power to make the NDIS Rules and direct the NDIA.

-• The Council’s Disability Reform Ministers’ meeting is the decision-maker on NDIS policy issues.
+• The Disability Reform Ministerial Council is the decision-maker on NDIS policy issues.
 It’s made up of Ministers responsible for disability from the Commonwealth, states and territories.

 • The National Disability Insurance Agency (NDIA) administers the scheme.
 It is governed by a Board.